krakenjs/zoid/README.md

 </script>
 ```

 As the owner of the component, that's all we needed to do!
-We just had to define an interface, and integrate our component definition with the page we want to render.
+Now anyone can use the component we defined.

 #### As the component user